Brittany Snow: Life and career

 In 2012, Snow starred in the musical comedy film Pitch Perfect, as a cappella singer Chloe.
 She reprised her role in Pitch Perfect 2 (2015), which received generally positive reviews from critics and grossed over $287 million worldwide.
-It surpassed the total gross of the original film ($115.4 million) in five days, and also became the highest-grossing music comedy film of all-time, overtaking School of Rock ($131.3 million).
+It surpassed the total gross of the original film ($115.4 million) in five days, and also became the highest-grossing music comedy film of all time, overtaking School of Rock ($131.3 million).
 She again reprised her role a final time in Pitch Perfect 3 (2017), which received mixed reviews from critics and grossed $185 million worldwide.

-In November of 2012, she was cast in the sitcom Ben and Kate as Lila, a love interest for Tommy.
+In November 2012, she was cast in the sitcom Ben and Kate as Lila, a love interest for Tommy.
 Snow portrayed Michelle in the comedy film The Late Bloomer (2016) and had the lead role of Lucy in the action thriller film Bushwick (2017).
 Snow portrayed Blair Helms in Netflix's romantic comedy film Someone Great (2019).
 Snow announced her engagement to realtor and pro surfer Tyler Stanaland on February 19, 2019.
 They married in Malibu on March 14, 2020.
-Snow announced their separation through social media on September 14, 2022.
-She starred in filmmaker Ti West’s horror film X (2022) as Bobby-Lynne Parker.
+Snow announced their separation through social media on September 14, 2022, and the two finalized their divorce in July 2023.
+She starred in filmmaker Ti West's horror film X (2022) as Bobby-Lynne Parker.

 Snow made her directorial debut with Parachute, which premiered at the SXSW festival in March 2023.
+She starred in the short film Red, White and Blue (2023) as Rachel, a single mother working as a waitress, urgently searching for an abortion.
+Because she lives in Arkansas, where abortion is effectively illegal, she travels with her preteen daughter Maddy to an abortion clinic in Illinois.
+It was nominated for Best Live Action Short Film at the 96th Academy Awards.
+This role marked the first time Snow portrayed a mother, saying: "I think what I related to is that I'm not a mom yet, or necessarily, but I do think a lot of women have to face really hard challenges and yet be very strong and stoic and silent in a way."

+Snow currently stars alongside Malin Akerman in the drama series The Hunting Wives as Sophie, a woman who moves from Boston to East Texas and begins a sordid affair with Margo (played by Akerman), the wife of her husband's new boss, while getting entangled in the murder of a teenage girl.

 Philanthropy

-Snow has supported numerous charities, including Clothes Off Our Back, Declare Yourself, Do Something, Feeding America, Habitat For Humanity, Point Foundation, Red Cross, Soles4Souls, The Heart Truth, The Trevor Project, Stomp Out Bullying and The Art of Elysium.
-Snow walked the runway at The Heart Truth's Red Dress Collection fashion show during New York Fashion Week on February 13, 2009.
-The Heart Truth is a campaign meant to raise awareness of the risk of heart disease in women.
-Snow has supported Soles4Souls's Barefoot Week.
-"Whether it's a child struggling to go to school in Kenya, or an American who needs a pair of work boots, Soles4Souls is there to answer the simple requests of millions of people.
-We hope you will participate in Barefoot Week and help change the world, one pair at a time," she said.
-In 2012, she appeared in the NOH8 Campaign.